beejjorgensen/bgipc/src/bgipc_part_0100_boilerplate.md

 respond.
 If you can narrow down your question before mailing it and be sure to include any pertinent information (like platform, compiler, error messages you're getting, and anything else you think might help me troubleshoot), you're much more likely to get a response.
-For more pointers, read ESR's document, <ulink url="&esrsmartqs;">How To Ask Questions The Smart Way</ulink>.

 If you don't get a response, hack on it some more, try to find the answer, and if it's still elusive, then write me again with the